The Restoration of the Men of the West Has Come

 While it is discouraging to see women leave, the importance of more men coming back can’t be overstated.
 A 2016 survey on family conversions to Christianity revealed that the likelihood of the entire household following suit depends significantly on who converts first.
 If a child is the initial convert, there is only a 3.5% chance the rest of the household will follow.
 When the mother is first, this probability rises to 17%.
 However, if the father is the first to embrace Christianity, there’s a remarkable 93% probability that the entire family will join, highlighting the influential role of fathers in spiritual leadership within the home.
 If it is true that strong families create strong churches, and that strong churches create strong communities, this has huge implications on the future of America.
 A revival of father-led faith could be the key to restoring cultural stability and unity

 Progressivism and secularism, ironically, have done the church a favor by alienating young men and pushing them to the brink.
-Protestant churches, in particular, would be wise to recognize and respond to this opportunity, less these men find a stronger sense of masculine identity within Roman Catholic and Eastern Orthodox traditions.
+Protestant churches, in particular, would be wise to recognize and respond to this opportunity, unless these men find a stronger sense of masculine identity within Roman Catholic and Eastern Orthodox traditions.
 While these men may tolerate emotionally driven worship, passive cultural stances, and shallow, conversational sermons for a time, it’s uncertain whether they’ll remain if Christianity once again assumes a less influential role in politics and society.
 Will they stay, or will they drift toward traditions that speak more directly to their hunger for discipline, duty, and conviction?
-This is a critical question for church leaders to consider as they shape the future of their congregations
+This is a critical question for church leaders to consider as they shape the future of their congregations.

 Why are men coming back to church?
 Perhaps it’s a natural, almost defiant response to a society unraveling in the absence of faith.
 Call it rebellion, call it a vibe shift, or even a revival—whatever the term, these men see firsthand the chaos that weak convictions and absent virtues have wrought.
 They’re returning with a renewed respect for the timeless truths that have anchored civilization: the enduring Word, the wisdom of tradition, and the lordship of Christ.
 They come not just for themselves, but for their nations, their homes, and their families.
 With every sermon, they are reclaiming strength, fighting to rebuild the pillars of order, purpose, and faith—one Sunday at a time.